 Students are encouraged to participate in national and international scientific conferences, symposia, and workshops.
 This participation enables students to present their work to a wide audience, listen to research presentations from a range of speakers, and meet with individuals sharing common research interests.
 Students also use these meetings to network with future collaborators and employers.
 To expedite participation, funds may be available to defray the costs of attendance.
 These funds are available to students who will present their research (oral or poster).
-Calls for applications for the BioSciences Graduate Student Travel Award are typically issued in April and November each year (Appendix).
+Calls for applications (Appendix) for the BioSciences Graduate Student Travel Award are typically issued in June and December each year.
 BioSciences Graduate Student Travel Awards are dispensed depending on the available funds and number of applicants in a given year.
 Funds can be used for transportation, shared lodging, meals, and registration.
-If more students apply than funds can support, applications will be prioritized based on seniority, academic standing, time of last travel support, and importance of the meeting for the professional development of the student.
+If more students apply than funds can support, applications will be prioritized based on time of last travel support, seniority, academic standing, and importance of the meeting for the professional development of the student.